allania7med11/shop/README.md

 \```

 This command runs all Playwright tests in the frontend testing suite.
 These tests simulate backend responses to focus on the frontend application, ensuring it functions as expected.
+### 6. Monitoring with Sentry

+To ensure reliable monitoring and prompt issue tracking in production, **Sentry** is integrated into the backend.
+This setup captures errors and performance issues, providing real-time insights into any problems users may encounter.

+#### Sentry Integration

+In the backend, Sentry is configured to monitor errors and capture debugging information with the **`SENTRY_DSN`** environment variable.
+This variable holds the unique DSN (Data Source Name) that links the backend to your Sentry project.
+When `SENTRY_DSN` is set in production or QA environments, Sentry will automatically log and report any errors or issues that occur, enabling developers to track and resolve them quickly.

+To configure Sentry in production:

+1. Set the **`SENTRY_DSN`** variable in the backend’s environment settings or `.env` file.
+2. Ensure that error logging is active, especially in production and QA environments, to capture all relevant issues.

+With Sentry in place, the backend will automatically monitor for exceptions, helping to maintain a stable and reliable application by alerting the team to any issues as they arise in production.